Lila Cockrell Theatre

 The Lila Cockrell Theatre (LCT), named after a former Mayor of San Antonio, is located in the northeast corner of the Convention Facilities’ complex.
 The Convention Facilities rest in the shadow of the soaring “Tower of the Americas”, a 750-foot tall facility topped with a revolving restaurant and observation deck.
 This striking complex, a permanent legacy of the 1968 San Antonio World’s Fair is one of the reasons why San Antonio is attracting more than 750,000 delegates every year to conventions, business meetings, trade shows and exhibitions.

-This lower level is also the location of a spacious Green Room and eight Dressing Rooms.
-These latter include two large chorus-size rooms, four smaller principal rooms, a star dressing room, and one room dedicated for handicap access.
+This lower level is also the location of a spacious Green Room and seven Dressing Rooms.
+These latter include two large chorus-size rooms, four smaller principal rooms, and one room dedicated for handicap access.
 Back-of-house support on this level also includes a laundry and audio-visual support space.